Finasteride

 Hair loss caused by DHT will begin affecting most men by the time they’re into their thirties.
 It affects up to 50% of men by the age of 50.
 Finasteride lowers your levels of DHT by stopping the conversion.
 This helps hair growth and stops you from losing more hair.

 Finasteride also comes in a 5mg dose, which is used to treat benign prostatic hyperplasia (BPH).
 BPH is an enlarged prostate, due to hormone changes as you get older.
-It isn’t dangerous, but it can cause uncomfortable symptoms such as difficulty urinating.
+It isn’t cancerous, but it can cause uncomfortable symptoms such as difficulty urinating.

 Finasteride reduces the size of the prostate in people with BPH.
 If you want to learn more about treating BPH with Finasteride, we have a page on it.